 Yeast Infection Skin Rash (cont.)

 For healthy people, most physicians can diagnose a candidal infection without laboratory tests.
-Occasionally, if the infection will not go away or involves the entire body, more extensive tests may need to be performed.
+Occasionally, if the infection will not go away or if it involves the entire body, more extensive tests may be performed.

-One way to diagnose a vaginal yeast infection is to complete a full gynecologic exam.
+- One way to diagnose a vaginal yeast infection is with a full gynecologic exam.

 Must Read Articles Related to Yeast Infection Skin Rash